 CAC AmeriCorps is currently recruiting Members for the 2018-2019 service year to help us reach 1 million hours of service in East Tennessee during our 25th year of service!

-CAC AmeriCorps’ Environmental program will engage 40 members, between the ages of 18-25, in projects focusing on environmental education, capacity building and improving public lands through a variety of administrative and technical interventions.
+Class 26 of CAC AmeriCorps’ Environmental program will engage 50 members in projects focusing on enhancing community resilience through environmental education, improving public lands and infrastructure, and disaster preparedness and response.
 Our longest running program, CAC AmeriCorps’ Environmental Corps has been in operation since 1994.

 Continue reading “Environment”